fevrcoding/fevrcoding.github.io/_posts/events/2019-09-18-flutter-or-react-native-a-cross-platform-dilemma.md

 Marco Gomiero

-Computer Engineer, Android Developer, passionate about data analysis, IoT, Wearable Devices and BOT.
-Co-manager of the **Google Developer Group Venice**
+Computer Engineer, Android Developer, passionate about data analysis and about making automated tools for overcoming trivial tasks in an unnecessarily complicated way due to pathological laziness.
+Currently working at Uniwhere as Mobile and Data Engineer, in my free time I organize events with the Google Developer Group Venezia, I share my experience by public speaking and I write code.

 ## QUANDO